ThemeMetro/Clouder/README.md

 #### Supported WHMCS 8.1 Stable Release.

 ## &nbsp;&nbsp;
-#### ThemeMetro now offering this template free forever, you are free to use it, update and modify it without any restriction.
-No support and update is provided by ThemeMetro
+#### ThemeMetro now offering this template free forever according GNU General Public License v3.0, ThemeMetro will not provide any support and update.
 ## &nbsp;&nbsp;

 #### The following steps will guide you through the installation process: